Establish a Company in the Aquaculture Sector in Turkey

 To start a company in the Aquaculture sector in Turkey, you must own a fish farming license.
 It allows various types of aquaculture activities besides the production of fish all but creating fishing hatcheries, performing organic fish farming activities, and much more.
 This license is valid for 12 months after which it can be renewed and, it can be obtained by following these steps to register your company properly:

-- Open a company bank account and deposit the specific share capital.
+- Open a company bank account in Turkey and deposit the specific share capital,

 The following information is required while applying for the fish farming permit: